fake-useragent/fake-useragent/README.md

 ### Changelog

-- 1.2.0
+- 1.2.0 August 2, 2023

+  - Updated browser useragent data
+  - Allow filters on browser, OS and usage percentage
-  - Move to a new data source for user-agent strings
+  - Update the cache scraper to scape the new data source for user-agent strings
+  - Adapted the code to work with the new JSON data format

 - 1.1.3 March 20, 2023